mrmx19/Case-Study/README.md

-# Case-Study
+# Robinhood Case-Study
-Group Case Study
+## Group Case Study
+Robindhood is a mobile trading app, revolutionary in the space and has rapid growth
+### RObinhood Fintech Study